 However, there are some cases in which you could collect workers’ compensation and also file a lawsuit against a third party.
 That can happen if someone else’s negligence caused your accident other than you or your employer.
 That can be an equipment manufacturer, a property owner, or any number of other parties who could have been responsible for your injuries.

-A workers’ comp lawyer in Mableton can investigate your case and tell you if you would be able to bring a third-party personal injury lawsuit in order to maximize your compensation.
+A workers’ compensation lawyer in Mableton can investigate your case and tell you if you would be able to bring a third-party personal injury lawsuit in order to maximize your compensation.
 Our experienced personal injury lawyers in Mableton know how to get you a fair settlement from any negligent party.

 Talk to a Mableton Workers’ Compensation Attorney for Free Today

-Injured workers often run into issues when seeking workers’ comp benefits.
+Injured workers often run into issues when seeking workers’ compensation benefits.
 The Mableton workers’ compensation lawyers at John Foy & Associates are dedicated to helping you get the best outcome possible.
 Call us at (404) 400-4000 or contact us online to get started with a FREE consultation today.